The Ultimate Guide to

 Can I use kratom to microdose?

-Kratom may not be suitable for microdosing due to possible damage to the liver.
+It may not be suitable for microdosing due to possible kratom liver damage.
 It’s also unclear whether kratom is even active at sub-perceptual doses.

 Does it produce tolerance?